So you want to know how to learn French.

 UPDATE: I highly recommend this French course for anyone starting out with French (it’s the most comprehensive one I’ve used).

-The most important thing when learning French
+The most important thing you need to learn French

 There’s one thing that will literally determine whether or not you learn to speak French fluently.